Rosemary Butter Cookies

 - When the dough is ready, place the dough on a large piece of parchment paper.

-- Bake at 375℉ for 12-15 minutes until golden around the edges.
+- Bake at 375℉ for 12-15 minutes until the bottom edges are golden brown.

 Notes